dream-num/univer/packages/design/README.md

 ![](./assets/design.jpeg)

 :::note
-If you only need to extend the toolbar, right-click menu, and so on, you can directly use the extension interfaces provided by `@univerjs/ui` without implementing the UI yourself.
+If you only need to extend the toolbar, context menu, and so on, you can directly use the extension interfaces provided by `@univerjs/ui` without implementing the UI yourself.
 For more information, please refer to [Extending UI](/en-us/guides/extend/ui).
 :::

 ## Usage